Off-season: Explore the unlocked site! Projections reflect re-calculations of 2022, based on end-of-season knowledge.

 I originally did not expect the time intensity involved with creating and maintaining models.
 At first, I thought some clever tricks could find patterns and quickly “crack the code”.
 Unfortunately, I learned there are huge time sinks.

-And in-season, I spend a lot of time analyzing the model results, so I can identify and explain what is causing an observed trend.
+And in-season, I have spent a lot of time analyzing the model results, so I could identify and explain what is causing an observed trend.
 (Why is team X rated lower than they were expected last week?)
+That has been automated and turned into a new feature on the site, which is another body of work to make improvements to features.

 The Subvertadown project has always been about more than the models themselves: it has often been about trying to make sense of things— generating new ideas, a lot of trial-and-error, and then incorporating new learnings.
 It will always be a Work in Progress.